Man looking at the views from Yosemite Point.

 For hikers, the park offers a variety of trails – ranging from easy strolls to strenuous treks – that lead to some of the most breathtaking falls in the country.

-Later in this guide, you’ll find a comprehensive list of the best Yosemite waterfall hikes.
+Later in this guide, you’ll find a list of the best Yosemite waterfall hikes.

 May is a magical time when Yosemite truly comes to life!